freeletics/khonshu/docs/navigation/testing.md

 ## Standalone navigation tests

-When testing a `NavEventNavigator` on its own call the `test` extension function on it
+When testing a `HostNavigator` on its own call the `test` extension function on it

 ```kotlin